rule

 Text 52

-Those falling for civil status who worship Me with penances and following vows, are, lusty of nature, bewildered by the illusory energy of Me, the Controller of the Final Beatitude.
+Those falling for civil status who worship Me with penances and adherence to vows, are, lusty of nature, bewildered by the illusory energy of Me, the Controller of the Final Beatitude.
+(Vedabase)

 Text 53

-O reservoir of love, for those who with obtaining Me, the Treasure of Emancipation, less fortunate desire of Me, the Master of that, only material treasures which are there even for persons living in hell, is it, because they are obsessed with sense gratification, [then also] hell what suits them best [see also 3.32, and 7.5: 32].
+O reservoir of love, for those who with obtaining Me, the Treasure of Emancipation, not as fortunate desire from Me, the Master of that, only the material treasures that are there even available for persons living in hell, is it, because they are obsessed with sense gratification, [then also] hell what suits them best [see also 3.32, and 7.5: 32].
+(Vedabase)

 Text 54

-Fortunately, o mistress of the house, were you rendering the constant faithful service to Me that gives liberation from a material existence, the service which especially for tricky women with bad intentions, caring for their own lifebreath only and delighting in cutting off [relations] is something most difficult to do.
+Fortunately, o mistress of the house, were you rendering the constant faithful service to Me that gives liberation from a material existence, the service which is most difficult for especially tricky women with bad intentions, who care for the breath of their own life only and delight in cutting off [relations].
+(Vedabase)

 Text 55

-In my palaces can I find no wife as loving as you, o respectful one; you who at the time of her own marriage disregarded the kings that had arrived; you by whom, having heard the true stories, a brahmin carrier was sent to Me with a confidential message.
+In my palaces can I find no wife as loving as you, o respectful one; you who at the time of her own marriage disregarded the kings who had arrived; you by whom, having heard the true stories, a brahmin carrier was sent to Me with a confidential message.
+(Vedabase)

 Text 56